Measuring data types: Examples

 \subsubsection{Measurings}

-Given algebras $A, B \in \Alg$ and a coalgebra $C \in \CoAlg$, a measuring is a function $\phi\colon C \times A \to B$ satisfying \begin{enumerate} \item $\phi_c(e_A) = e_B$ for all $c \in C$ \item $\phi_c(\alpha(x,a_\ell,a_r)) = e_B$ if $\chi(c) = *$ \item $\phi_c(\alpha(x,a_\ell,a_r)) = \beta(x' \bullet x, \phi_{c_\ell}(a_\ell), \phi_{c_r}(a_r))$ if $\chi(c) = (x',c_\ell, c_r)$. \end{enumerate} Comparing this with the definition of measuring found in \cref{subsec:list}, we see they are very similar.
+Given algebras $A, B \in \Alg$ and a coalgebra $C \in \CoAlg$, a measuring is a function $\phi\colon C \times A \to B$ satisfying \begin{enumerate} \item $\phi_c(e_A) = e_B$ for all $c \in C$ \item $\phi_c(\alpha(m,a_\ell,a_r)) = e_B$ if $\chi(c) = *$ \item $\phi_c(\alpha(m,a_\ell,a_r)) = \beta(m' \bullet m, \phi_{c_\ell}(a_\ell), \phi_{c_r}(a_r))$ if $\chi(c) = (m',c_\ell, c_r)$. \end{enumerate} Comparing this with the definition of measuring found in \cref{subsec:list}, we see they are very similar.
 The only difference is that in this case, we are accommodating the branching structure of binary trees.

-\begin{example} For similar reasons as in \cref{ex:meauringtoX^*}, we remark there does not exist an algebra morphism $T_{X,n} \to T_X$.
-There does however exist a measuring from $T_{X,n}$ to $T_X$ by $T_{X,n}^\circ$.
+\begin{example} For similar reasons as in \cref{ex:meauringtoX^*}, we remark there does not exist an algebra morphism $T_{M,n} \to T_M$.
+There does however exist a measuring from $T_{M,n}$ to $T_M$ by $T_{M,n}^\circ$.
 It is given by

 which is a measuring by definition.
-Again, for reasons similar to those seen in \cref{ex:meauringtoX^*} a measuring to $T_X$ does exist, where an algebra morphism does not.
-The coalgebra $T_{X,n}^\circ$ gives us control over which parts of an element in $T_{X,n}$ we consider. \end{example}
+Again, for reasons similar to those seen in \cref{ex:meauringtoX^*} a measuring to $T_M$ does exist, where an algebra morphism does not.
+The coalgebra $T_{M,n}^\circ$ gives us control over which parts of an element in $T_{M,n}$ we consider. \end{example}

-\begin{example} If we only care about modifying the shape of an element in $T_X$ and don't want to introduce any twist, we can consider the measuring
+\begin{example} If we only care about modifying the shape of an element in $T_M$ and don't want to introduce any twist, we can consider the measuring

 which is a measuring by definition.
-This measuring takes a tree containing only the unit of the monoid $t' \in T_{\{e\}}^\circ$ and uses its shape to modify a tree $t \in T_X$ to fit within the shape of $t'$. \end{example}
+This measuring takes a tree containing only the unit of the monoid $t' \in T_{\{e\}}^\circ$ and uses its shape to modify a tree $t \in T_M$ to fit within the shape of $t'$. \end{example}

 \begin{example} Again, we can generalize the map function using a measuring to obtain more fine grained control over which function gets applied to which elements.
-Recall we define the function $r_x\colon X \to X, x' \mapsto x' \bullet x$ for all $x \in X$.
-We define an algebra structure on $T_{[X,X]}$ by
+Recall we define the function $r_m\colon M \to M$ as multiplication by $m$ on the right.
+Let $[M,M]$ be the set of functions $M \to M$, and let $T_{[M,M]}$ be the set of all binary trees with labels in $[M,M]$.
+We can then define an algebra structure on $T_{[M,M]}$ by

 Now we have a measuring given by

 To check this is a measuring, we verify

 \end{example}